-- 2500 B.C. earliest writing in the Indus Valley (India) - 1000 B.C. invention of Phoenician alphabet - A.D.
+- 2500 B.C. earliest writing in the Indus Valley (India)

+- 1000 B.C. invention of Phoenician alphabetA.D.
 1821 Cherokee alphabet invented by Sequoya

 - A.D.
 1867 invention of the typewriter

 1200 B.C. first writing in China

 - 3100 B.C. earliest Egyptian writing

-The abbreviations B.C. which stan ds for and B.C.E. which stands for both refer to the time period before the of Christ.
+The abbreviations B.C. which stands for and B.C.E. which stands for both refer to the time period before the of Christ.
 Regardless of which is used, the abbreviation is always written the year.

 The abbreviation A.D. stands for and means in Latin refers to the time period after the of Christ.
-The abbreviation C.E. which means is also and C.E. refer to the same time period, they are written differently.
-For example The Summer Olympic Games were held in A Atlanta in A.D.
+The abbreviation C.E. which means is also used to refer to this time period.
+While A.D. and C.E. refer to the same time period, they are written differently.
+For example

+The Summer Olympic Games were held in Atlanta in A.D.
 1996.
 OR The Summer Olympic Games were held in Atlanta in 1996 C.E.

-Notice that A.D. is written before the year when the second secon nile C.E. is written after the year.
-If you are reading your World History textbo ook and you don't see any abbreviation before or after the date, it is safe to assume that it is s the
+Notice that A.D. is written before the year while C.E. is written after the year.

+If you are reading your World History textbook and you don't see any abbreviation before or after the date, it is safe to assume that it is the time period.

-Lesson 1:
+Lesson 1 (8/14/12- 8/17/2012):

-Essential Question: Where did the first human civilizations rise to power and what were their defining characteristics?